The rise and rise of the word 素质 / 素質 (suzhi) in Chinese

 - The morpheme 质 / 質 zhì / zhí has a similarly broad range of meaning: ‘nature, character, essence’, ‘quality’, ‘matter, substance’.
 Although there are several theories, the ultimate etymology is unclear.

-As a term, sùzhì has two traditional senses in Chinese: ‘white cloth’; and ‘unadorned essence’ or ‘innate quality’.
-While the earliest meanings refer to a white cloth, the meaning ‘innate quality’ appears quite early, being attested in the Guanzi of the Spring and Autumn period (i.e., 771 until 476 BC).
+As a term, suzhi has two traditional senses in Chinese: ‘white cloth’; and ‘unadorned essence’ or ‘innate quality’.
+While the earliest meanings refer to a white cloth, the meaning ‘innate quality’ appears quite early, being attested in the Guanzi of the Spring and Autumn period (which lasted from 771 until 476 BC).

 The meaning 'innate quality' has survived into modern times.
 It is reflected in the first Chinese dictionary definition given above: 'Refers to the original nature of things.'

-However, ordinary Japanese dictionaries generally place greater emphasis on mental or intellectual aspects when defining soshitsu:
+To be sure, ordinary Japanese dictionaries generally place greater emphasis on mental or intellectual aspects than physical ones when defining soshitsu (definition from デジタル大辞泉 Dejitaru Daijisen):

 - The young man has good stuff in him.